hemantso/Forms/README.md

 # Project : Bare Metal Forms and Helpers

 This project contains basic form structure.
 Stored the form data in user model.
-Crete and Update method used on the database from frontend.
+Create and Update method used on the database from frontend.

 ## Built With